 THAT the minutes of the Special Meeting of the Council of the Township of North Dundas, held February 23, 2021 be adopted as presented.
-CARRIED c) Public Works i) Water and Sewer Units Allocations - Approved Developments
+CARRIED

 - 5. Delegations NIL

 - 6. Closed Session NIL

 - 7. Open Session NIL

 - 8. Action Requests

 - a) Finance NIL

 - b) Economic Development and Communications NIL

-- KIR Development Projects seeking Water/Sewer Capacity:

-Prior to the presentation of water and sewer allocation requests by Director Tunio, Director Pol provided a list of development projects in the works and those coming in the future seeking water and sewer capacity.
+KIR - Development Projects seeking Water/Sewer Capacity: Prior to the presentation of water and sewer allocation requests by Director Tunio, Director Pol provided a list of development projects in the works and those coming in the future seeking water and sewer capacity.